-- 1) Guidelines for crop replant options after failed crops, especially cotton; - 2) Assist with late-season planting decisions where timely planting, duration to crop maturity, and fall weather risk may impact successful cropping; - 3) Provide contractor contact information as well as recent approximate pricing, particularly for crops where price is fixed at contract signing.
+- 1) Guidelines for crop replant options after failed crops, especially cotton. - 2) Assist with late-season planting decisions where timely planting, duration to crop maturity, and fall weather risk may impact successful cropping. - 3) Provide contractor contact information as well as recent approximate pricing, particularly for crops where price is fixed at contract signing. - 4) This information is applicable as well for the Texas Panhandle, Texas Rolling Plains, and the Concho Valley region.
+The planting dates will change for crop and location.

-New information/What has changed since 2017 & 2018?
+New information/What has changed since 2021 & 2022?